AlejaDiez/Flow/README.md

 ## Changelog

-Implement scanner to scan basic operators and integers literals.
+Implement AST definition and creation functions.

--   Add new `scan.c` file to implement the scanner.
+-   Add new `tree.c` file to the creation of the AST.
--   Update the `data.h` file to include Putback, Line, Column, Length, and Token to store the scanner state.
+-   Update the `defs.h` file to include the AST node definitions and the AST node type enumeration.
--   Update the `err.c`file to handle scanner errors.
+-   Update the `decl.h` file to include the AST node creation functions.
--   Update the `main.c` file to include the scanner variable initialization and the scanner loop.
+-   Update the `err.c` file.

 ## Contribution